With more Americans living into fragility, POAs and other advanced directives are becoming more important.

 No power without a signature.

 Please remember: no Power of Attorney, HCPOA, or Living Will is valid unless it is signed and notarized and/or properly witnessed.
+These are not legal documents and they do not hold any weight unless it has gone through the proper procedures.
 It seems unthinkable that some people would draft these documents and never sign them … but to borrow an analogy, some smoke detectors are bought but never installed.

 Would you like to learn more?